Colon101/TERMiGUi/README.md

 `safe_math(expression)` - lets you do math on the fly with gui

-`loading_screen(TimeInSeconds)` will present a loading screen lasting seconds inserted to put in the background while your program is booting and can be a nice feature for loading massive files
+`loading_screen(TimeInSeconds)` - will present a loading screen lasting seconds inserted to put in the background while your program is booting and can be a nice feature for loading massive files

+`startagain()` - asks the user if to start execution again or exit the program
 # Tutorial to compile on your own the example

 1. click on code then download as a zip or git clone this repository